Distance distributions and inverse problems for metric measure spaces

 A benefit of using mappings rather than couplings in the definition of the Gromov-Monge $p$-distances is that it makes the definition amenable to restricting to various convenient subclasses of spaces and maps.
-To make this precise, let $\mathcal{C}$ denote some subcategory of metric measure spaces.
-For example: \begin{enumerate} \item the category whose objects are mm-spaces and whose morphisms are \emph{continuous} measure-preserving maps; \item the full subcategory of \emph{finite} mm-spaces, perhaps with a fixed cardinality; \item the category whose objects are Riemannian manifolds, endowed with geodesic distance and normalized Riemannian volume, and whose morphisms are measure-preserving maps with fixed regularity $C^0, C^1, C^\infty$, et cetera. \end{enumerate}
+For a given subcategory $\catC$ of mm-spaces, let $d_\mathrm{GM,p}^\catC:\mathrm{Obj}_\catC \times \mathrm{Obj}_\catC \rightarrow \R$ denote the function \begin{linenomath} \end{linenomath}